Current Mortgage Rates in Edmonton

 The Edmonton housing market1

-Edmonton's housing market is one of the most affordable in the Canada, according to an RBC market survey.
+The Edmonton real estate market is one of the most affordable in the Canada, according to an RBC market survey.
 Edmonton homes cost 31.2% of the typical household income – considerably low relative to the rest of Canada – using RBC's housing affordability index.
 In recent years, affordability has decreased slightly as household income has dropped.
 Nonetheless, affordability and pricing has been relatively stable.

 |MLS® Sales||MLS® Avg Price||Housing Starts|